 An imbalance of oestrogen can occur through various factors and more often than not, this imbalance is seen when the hormone levels are low.
-Excess oestrogen is rare, but can be due to the use of oral contraceptives or hormone replacement therapy (HRT) during menopause.
-Low levels of oestrogen can occur due to poor diet, excessive exercise and diseases of the pituitary gland in addition to aging.
+Excess oestrogen is rare but can be due to the use of oral contraceptives or hormone replacement therapy (HRT) during menopause.
+Low levels of oestrogen can occur due to poor diet, excessive exercise and diseases of the pituitary gland in addition to ageing.

 Weight gain is likely to occur during the period leading up to menopause

 According to the review ‘Understanding weight gain at menopause’, the hormonal changes women experience mainly begin to occur during the perimenopause stage.
 That is, the period during which the women’s body is making the natural progression towards permanent infertility.
 Most women start to experience this change in their 40’s but some can notice the signs as early as their mid-30s.
 Research suggests the hormonal changes through perimenopause substantially contribute to the increase in abdominal fat which leads to serious health concerns.

 A recent study co-authored by the Mayo Clinic has discovered exactly why this drop in oestrogen levels causes weight gain.
 The results of the study revealed when the oestrogen levels are reduced, proteins cause fat cells to store more fat.
 The body also may use starches and blood sugar less effectively making it much harder to lose weight.